InesNeves04/Projects/README.md

 > DB Project:
   - Databases Project: Implementation of an SQLite database populated with real-world artwork and museum data, based on a previously designed relational model.
 Developed a Python web application to interact with the database, featuring data browsing, search functions, and advanced queries across multiple tables.
     Libraries: SQLite3, Flask | Language: Python

+> DL Project:
+  - Deep Learning Classifiers: Extraction of features from sounds and development of two neural networks, MLP and CNN, with the aim of classifying them into 10 classes.
+  Libraries: Tensorflow, Librosa | Language: Python

 >ISIA Project:
   - Reinforcement Learning Agents: Development of a reinforcement learning agent using a customized OpenAI Gym environment, with modifications made to evaluate their impact on the agent’s learning process and performance.